SibleySpeaks/katapult-manifesto/en/katapult-manifesto.md

 ### Social

-We believe that human beings are dependend on interaction with other human beings.
+We believe that human beings crave interaction with other human beings.

 ### Economy